Brandon Jackson (American football)

-Brandon Lamar Jackson (born October 2, 1985) is a former American football running back.
-He was drafted by the Green Bay Packers in the second round of the 2007 NFL Draft.
+Brandon Lamar Jackson (born October 2, 1985) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Green Bay Packers in the second round of the 2007 NFL draft.
 He later won Super Bowl XLV with the Packers against the Pittsburgh Steelers.
-He played college football at Nebraska.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Jackson was a two-time Class 5A state offensive player of the year at Horn Lake High School.
 He was also named to the Dandy Dozen by the Jackson Clarion-Ledger, signifying the top 12 players in the state of Mississippi.

-In 2003, Jackson was a significant driving force taking his team from a 0-5 losing streak to the Mississippi State Playoffs, losing their first round and going out at 5–6.
+In 2003, Jackson was a significant driving force taking his team from a 0–5 losing streak to the Mississippi State Playoffs, losing their first round and going out at 5–6.

 Track and field

 Aside from football Jackson was also a track star with, he lettered four times in track, and had a career best of 10.6 seconds in the 100 meters.
 He was sixth at state in the 100 as a senior, and helped the 4x200-meter relay squad finish third at state in 2004, while aiding the 4x100 relay squad's fourth-place state finish.
 He was also part of the 4x400-meter relay team that was second at the Class 5A state meet in 2003.

-In the University of Nebraska, he competed in the 60 meters and 200 meters, recording personal bests of 6.86 seconds and 21.75 seconds, respectively.
+At the University of Nebraska–Lincoln, he competed in the 60 meters and 200 meters, recording personal bests of 6.86 seconds and 21.75 seconds, respectively.